 Bats have had a bad reputation for a very long time.
 Old tales, books, movies, television, and publicity have induced individuals to develop misconstrued ideas about bats.
 Do you enjoy mosquitos?
 Bats do!
-And they eat all of these so that mosquitos are not eating you at your backyard cookout party.
+And they eat all of these so that mosquitos are not eating you at your backyard cookout.
 Apart from pest control, bats play a major part in our environment.
-It’s important to always respect bats, also understand that they are innocent mammals that just wish to survive.
+It’s important to always respect bats, also understand that they are innocent mammals that just want to survive.

-For this reason, it’s important that you never hurt, trap, or kill wild bats, if you need help just contact Bat Removal Orlando!
+For this reason, it’s important that you never hurt, trap, or kill wild bats, if you need help just contact Animal Removal Austin TX!
 In actuality, it’s illegal in many states without the proper licenses and permits.
 If you’re fearful of bats, or possess a misguided understanding of them, continue reading to learn some common myths and possibly change your mind about bats once and for all!

 COMMON BAT MYTHS:

 All bat species but a few are either insectivores or fruit eaters.
 There’s only one bat species which have the blood of different creatures, and to no surprise, that this bat species is known as the Vampire Bat, or Desmodus rotundus.
 But don’t be confused; Vampire bats do not kill their host, they just consume enough blood to get a meal.
 It does not hurt or damage the host at all (although sometimes their snacks may get infected and cause problems with the host), which generally consist of livestock animals like cows, horses, and goats.